-You’ll also want to check out Howard’s new project: Vegan Jobs Online.
+You’ll also want to check out Howard’s new project: Vegan Jobs Online [Note: no longer online -ram].
 The site is aiming to become a central location to find vegan-owned businesses whether you’re a consumer or a vegan job-hunter (the only type of hunting permitted by The Rules of Veganism).
 Though it’s still in its infancy, it’s off to a good start.
 Keep an eye on it.

 The Portland massive (Vegans for Animal Advocacy, No Compromise, Food Fight!, and Herbivore) will be putting on the Let Live Animal Rights Conference from June 27-29.
 Even though I’m planning to attend AR 2008 this year because it’s nearby, the grassroots nature of the Let Live conference is much more appealing to me.
 Why’s Portland have to be on the other coast?